 Any trained massage therapist can teach a person the necessary techniques to rid themselves of these problems .
 They need only learn to give instruction in the Muscle Release TechniqueSM.
 In most cases, clients can be taught how to treat their Carpal Tunnel Syndrome problems in two hours (one on one basis).

-I am also available to teach corporate employees how to treat and manage Carpal Tunnel Syndrome and I have a Video available.
+I am also available to teach corporate employees how to treat and manage Carpal Tunnel Syndrome and I have a DVD available.